 There should be a clear statement of penalties for late submission of open-book examination scripts.
 The following text is provided as an example:

 [Candidates should upload their submission within the time allowed for their online examination.

-Where candidates submit their examination after the end of the specified timeframe and believe they have a good reason for doing so, they may submit a mitigating circumstances notice to examiners to explain their reasons for the late submission.
-The Exam Board will consider whether to waive the penalties (outlined below) for late submission.

-The penalties will be applied at the paper level and are as follows:
+When a candidate submits their examination script after the end of their exam duration, they can apply to have it accepted as if in time by the Proctors using the online help form.
+If the examination script is not accepted as if in time, the penalty of a mark of 0 shall be applied by the Exam Board.
+The penalty applies to the paper as a whole even if the examination is only one part of the assessment of that paper.